 10/1/12 (Monday) 12:15 PM – Marriott Marquis – Golden Gate C3

-This is a new session, covering the OS.
-What tools to use, how to interpret the numbers, where else can you go – again with a database focus.
+This is a new session, covering the OS and what tools to use, how to interpret the numbers, and where else can you go, again with a database focus.
 I am really excited about this session.
 I inherited it from Gwen Shapira, but now I am super hyped about it.
 I think DBAs will learn a lot of cool tricks for the OS and be much more comfortable using the tools it offers.
-It also covers Exadata specifics as things a little bit different when all your IOs is “network” based.
+It also covers Exadata specifics as things are a little bit different when all your IOs is “network”-based.